DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ![core](core.png)

-**Note: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but add the following into the .gitmodules file
+**Note: to get the latest version of DeMiSTify don't copy the DeMiSTify folder but add the following into the .gitmodules file:

 ```sh
 [submodule "DeMiSTify"]